Skip Header

 At the same time, you laid out the contours of your garden paths while trudging backwards and forwards to the compost heap area with rocks, stones and plants.

-Stage 1: Preparation and Layout
+Stage 1: Layout

 2. Just throw the soil you remove over the ground that borders the path you're working on for the time being.

-4. Do the same for every path you've flattened during the preparation phase.
+3. Do the same for every path you've flattened during the preparation phase.
 If a path in your design plan hasn't been "walked in", add it to the path network in the same way as the other paths.

-5. You now have a network of rough and ready pathways which:
+4. That's all you need to do for the moment.
+You now have a network of rough and ready pathways which are:

-After that, you can add the items on your cottage garden wish list to your layout.
+When you've finished building your garden paths, you can add the items on your cottage garden wish list to your layout.

 Cottage-Garden.org - a Gardener's Practical Guide to Natural Cottage Gardening